kaelynn-rose/ClimateNLP/README.md

 # Climate NLP

+Climate change has emerged as a major topic in the past few dec

 ## Data

 For this project, I use The GDELT Project Exploring Climate Change Narratives On Television News 2009-2020 dataset (available here: https://blog.gdeltproject.org/a-new-dataset-for-exploring-climate-change-narratives-on-television-news-2009-2020/).
 This dataset contains 94,858 text clips from television news programs taken from the Internet Archive's Television News Archive, on BBC News, CNN, Fox News, and MSNBC stations.
 To be selected for this dataset, the clips had to contain one or more of the following phrases: